Let’s Get Started

-*If you have health insurance, you must have already tried other types of patient assistance to qualify for free Genentech medicine from GATCF.
+*If you have health insurance coverage for your medicine, you must have already tried other types of patient assistance to qualify for free Genentech medicine from the Genentech Patient Foundation.
 This includes the Esbriet Co-pay Program and support from independent co-pay assistance foundations.
 You must also meet financial criteria.
-If you do not have insurance, you must meet different financial criteria.
+If you do not have insurance or your insurance does not cover your medicine, you must meet different financial criteria.

 Important Safety Information & Indication

 Esbriet is a prescription medicine used to treat people with a lung disease called idiopathic pulmonary fibrosis (IPF).